rmst/yoke/README.md

 The communication between the Linux client and the Android app are unencrypted UDP messages.
 You should therefore use it in networks you trust.
 However, if you are not in a trusted environment you can always create one via USB or Bluetooth.
 Just enable USB or Bluetooth tethering on your Android device and connect your Linux computer.
 This will create a mini-network for just your Phone and Computer and Yoke will work as usual.

 ### Tweaking
-Changing the controller mapping and behaviour of certain axes is very simple.
-Have a look at `bin/yoke` which is the Python script that is used for the `yoke` command.

-If you want to modify more low level stuff that's also pretty easy.
-The Yoke linux client basically consists of a single Python file `yoke/service.py`.
+Many aspects of Yoke behavior can be changed easily - ave a look at `yoke/assets/joypad`, `bin/yoke` and `yoke/service.py`.

 ![Thumbstick](media/thumbstick.gif)